small-tech/remote/README.md

 const remote = new Remote(socket)

 // Handle messages of type my.fancy.response
-remote.my.fancy.response = message => {
+remote.my.fancy.response.handler = message => {
   console.log('I got a fancy response', message)
 }

 // Handle messages of type my.fancy.progress
-remote.my.fancy.progress = message => {
+remote.my.fancy.progress.handler = message => {
   console.log('Progress: ', message.progress)
 }

-// Send a message of type my.fancy.request remote.my.fancy.request({
+// Send a message of type my.fancy.request remote.my.fancy.request.send({
   please: true
 })

+// You can also send and handle the same message type.

+// Handle messages of type 'chat'. remote.chat.handler = message => {
+  console.log('Received message:', message.from, message.body)
+}

+// Send a message of type 'chat'. remote.chat.send({
+  from: 'Aral',
+  body: 'Hello!'
+})
 ```

 Messages are sent as JSON strings and received messages are parsed from JSON strings.

+__Note:__ `send` is a special method used when sending a message.
+Similarly, `handler` is a special method used to handle received messages.

+Otherwise, there is nothing special about the path segments that make up the event name and the Remote class will create the object hierarchies defined by them automatically.

 You’ll see warnings about unhandled messages, if any, in the console.

-__Note:__ `request` is a special method used when sending a message.
-It is also included in the name of the message.
-However, `progress` and `response` are not special terms.
-You can name the leaf node of a message name anything you want.

 ## Test